kcg2015/lidar_ground_plane_and_obstacles_detections/README.md

 #### Voxel Grid
 Voxel grid filtering will create a cubic grid and will filter the cloud by only leaving a single point per voxel cube, so the larger the cube length the lower the resolution of the point cloud.

-The key parameters of voxel grid filtering is the leaf size.
+The key parameters of voxel grid filtering is the `leaf size`.

 ```
 def voxel_filter(cloud, leaf_size):